storj/storj/docs/design/referral-manager.md

 2. Single source of truth
     * the marketing team does not need to go through each tardigrade satellite to set up the configuration for offers.

-3. Use cache to reduce read for active offer into the database
+3. Use cache to reduce read operation for active offer from the database

 ## Implementation